ausseabed/survey-request-and-planning-tool/README.md

 # Development

 ## Configuration
 The following configuration parameters are required.
-These are set as environment variables in the client and server config files.
+These are set as environment variables in the `server.conf` config file.

 * `AUTH_CLIENT_SECRET`
-    * obtained from crcsi accounts drupal admin interface (view client details)
+    * obtained from the auth system admin interface
     * This secret must match the `AUTH_CLIENT_ID` id
 * `JWT_TOKEN_KEY_PRIVATE`
     * Private RSA key used for generation of jwt token.